TECHNICAL STANDARDS FOR HEALTH SCIENCE

 The Associate of Science in Nursing has limited enrollment and requires specific criteria for admission; however, compliance with admission criteria DOES NOT guarantee admission.
-When the student is ready to be considered for program acceptance the student is required to complete an admissions application that is available in the admissions office and online.
 The admission requirements and criteria used by the ASN faculty to select students for admission are discussed (see Selection Process for the ASN program).

 Students preparing to enter an Associate of Science Degree in the School of Health Sciences program must complete prerequisite courses within two attempts.
 Anyone failing to meet the criteria will be counseled regarding a School of Health Science diploma program that will best fit their needs or for a degree program that does not require the failed prerequisite course(s).
 (See SRTC Catalog).

 Students applying for the ASN Program must wait and apply to the nursing program three years from the last nursing course failure if they have failed the ASN/ADN /BSN program at another institution.
-The ASN Program will accept HESI entrance scores form other Colleges/Universities with a two year time limit.
+The ASN Program will accept TEAS entrance scores form other Colleges/Universities with a two year time limit.
 All nursing pre/co-requisite courses must be completed prior to starting the nursing program.
 No pre/co-requisite course may be taken more than twice to continue in the nursing program.
 (See SRTC Catalog & Student Handbook).

 All Nursing courses must be taken in the designated sequence and time frame allowed.